amonapp/amon/README.rst

 Introduction
 =============

-Amon tries to solve two very common problems for web application developers:
+Amon was designed with one goal in mind - to help you completely monitor your web applications.

 **1. System monitoring**

 When we deploy our web applications it's important to know how much server resources they use over time, so that we can improve and optimize them.
-On other hand installing a sophisticated server monitoring application looks like overkill, if your app is not that big and probably lives on a single server.
-This is where Amon comes in - it is a very small python application with simple web interface and you can have it up and running in less than 10 minutes.
+With Amon you can monitor your CPU usage, RAM, average load, network interfaces and disk drives.

+**2. Process monitoring**

+Monitoring the whole system gives you a nice overview, but sometimes you need to monitor specific processes, like your database or server.

-**2. Language agnostic logging**
+**3. Language agnostic logging**

+**4. Language agnostic exception handling**